avaxto/libavax/README.md

 libavax uses the cmake build generator

-On the project source dir, run:
+In the project source dir, run:

 ```
 mkdir build